HallaSurvivor/Blog/_posts/2024-08-12-finiteness-in-sheaf-topoi.md

     If you want to learn more about it, I highly recommend Stout's [_Dedekind Finiteness in Topoi_][8].
-I don't know of a good way to visualize the dedekind finite objects in $\mathsf{Sh}(X)$ (though I haven't tried at all -- I want this to be a fast post) which was another reason to exclude them.
+I don't know of a good way to visualize the dedekind finite objects in $\mathsf{Sh}(X)$ (though I haven't tried at all -- I want this to be a quick post) which was another reason to exclude them.

 [^4]: